SEO for Shopify: How to Rank Higher and Drive More Traffic

 Moreover, the following tactics should enable you to enjoy the benefits of an optimized site structure:

 • Create a hierarchy of collections and subcollections: Collections are groups of related products.
 Simply put, they are categories in which products of similar characteristics are placed.
 The trick here is to organize your collections in a tiered manner, with broader categories at the top and more specific subcollections underneath.
 However, you may find this approach somewhat challenging without the help of specialized tools like product information management (PIM) systems.
-The best PIM software provide a repository for gathering and managing product data and provide the ability to put products into categories.
-A tool like Catsy PIM will accomplish the categorization automatically as long as users define the rules and standards for stratifying products into specific groups.
+The best PIM software provide a repository for gathering and managing product data.
+A Shopify PIM solution provides the ability to put products into categories.
+Catsy PIM tool will accomplish the categorization automatically as long as users define the rules and standards for stratifying products into specific groups.
 Then, you can sync the data directly to your Shopify stores.
 Additionally, the result is a clean and logical hierarchy that helps search engines understand the relationship between different products and improves the overall organization of your store.

 • Use descriptive URLs: Shopify allows you to customize the URLs of your collections and product pages.
 You can optimize the URLs by including relevant keywords that accurately describe the page’s content.